kclinux/chef-aws-example/README.md

 # chef-aws-example
 <p>This is a working example of Chef provisioning using the AWS driver.</p>
 <p>
-Chef-Provisioning was launched in early 2015 and currently leaves a lot to be desired in terms of documentation.
+Chef-Provisioning was launched in early 2015 and currently leaves a lot to be desired in terms of documentation (as of mid-August, 2015).
 This serves as a working example using this new methodology and is aimed at making it easier (copy/paste even) for exploration into this new deployment process that represents "Infrastructure as Code".
 It is a more efficient way of standing up new environments across many different Cloud and other hosting platforms without using the former knife commands to stand up servers individually.  <strong>It is particularly useful for very large environments where running knife commands was previously required to bring up new environments.</strong>
 </p>

 <p>